 Advanced instruction in the Macintosh computer environment, including software and peripheral devices.
 Instruction in image manipulation and editing still video images for the web, CD, DVD, and portable interface devices.
 CR/NC only.
 Pre: 365, 365L, and 366; or consent.
 Co-requisite: 465.

 Advanced study of digital media for graphic designers.
 Focuses on skills and specific technical information to complement material covered in 467.
 CR/NC only.
 Pre: 465 and 465L and 466.
 Co-requisite: 467.
 (Spring only)

 Individual and team investigations of complex problems in graphic design.
 Emphasis on projects with actual clients (when available) and/or independent investigations addressing advanced and current questions in the graphic design field.
 BFA majors only.
 ART majors only.
 A-F only.
 Pre: with a minimum grade of B- for (465 and 466) and credit for 465L.
 (Spring only)

 Selected topics in art.
-Emphasis on technical experimentation, diversification of research, and the exploration of new areas of creative inquiry.
+A critique-based course with emphasis on the development of critical analysis, artistic research, and practice.
+Repeatable six times.
 ART majors only.
 A-F only.
 Pre: consent.
-(Fall only)

 Examines processes of inquiry and experimentation within studio practice.
 Students explore a range of research methods as a way to challenge habitual methodologies and expand notions of art and art making.
 A-F only.
 (Fall only)